- 1 INVEST IN YOUR EDUCATION AND GO THROUGH AN INTENSIVE MANDARIN PROGRAM

-When you immerse yourself in the culture, listen to the Mandarin language every day, speak it when ordering your latte from your favourite cafe and write it while in class, your fluency will improve before you know it.
+When you immerse yourself in the culture, listen to the Mandarin language every day, speak it when ordering your latte from your favorite cafe, and write it while in class, your fluency will improve before you know it.

 When you move away to learn a new language and study abroad, don’t square yourself off and only become friends with people who speak your primary language.
 One of the best things you can do is get out into the real world of Mandarin-speaking individuals and live like a local.

-Speak Mandarin to your classmates, to your teacher, to your neighbors, the stranger at the bus stop and your Chinese friends.
+Speak Mandarin to your classmates, your teacher, your neighbors, the stranger at the bus stop, and your Chinese friends.
 Always try your best to speak the primary language of the country you’re living in.

 Yes, you read that right.
 We’re encouraging you to talk to yourself.
 While you may not be comfortable enough to speak Mandarin around other people, speaking it out loud to yourself will do you wonders.

 Learning Mandarin isn’t always easy.
-There are different tones you need to learn, key phrases that mean different things and sometimes it just feels funny speaking another language out loud.
+You need to learn different tones, key phrases that mean different things, and sometimes it just feels funny speaking another language out loud.

 By practicing by yourself, you will gain the confidence to speak it in front of others.
-Sit in front of a mirror, have a couple of sentences and words you want to master and repeat them over and over again.
-Watch yourself speaking them, pay attention to how you feel.
-Once you feel like you’re comfortable with those sentences, move on to a couple of new ones.
+Sit in front of a mirror, have a couple of sentences and words you want to master, and repeat them over and over again.
+Watch yourself speaking them.
+Pay attention to how you feel.
+Once you feel comfortable with those sentences, move on to a couple of new ones.
 Then, the next day, when you’re out, use those sentences in public.